What are the top must-know software design patterns?

 1. Observer Pattern

-• Description: Defines a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.
+• What it does: Defines a one-to-many dependency so that when one object changes state, all its dependents are notified automatically.

-• Example: A weather station (subject) broadcasting weather updates to multiple display devices (observers) like a phone app, a digital billboard, and a weather website.
-Each display device updates its display when the weather station publishes new weather data.
+• Example: A weather station broadcasting updates to a phone app, a billboard, and a website.
+Each display updates itself whenever new data is published.

 interface Observer { void update(float temperature, float humidity, float pressure); } interface Subject { void registerObserver(Observer o); void removeObserver(Observer o); void notifyObservers(); } class WeatherStation implements Subject { private List<Observer> observers; private float temperature; private float humidity; private float pressure; // methods to manage observers and notify them }